Henoch-Schonlein purpura

 Lab tests

-No single laboratory test can confirm Henoch-Schonlein purpura, but certain tests can help rule out other diseases and make a diagnosis of Henoch-Schonlein seem likely.
-They may include:
+No single laboratory test can confirm Henoch-Schonlein purpura.
+But some tests can help rule out other conditions and make a diagnosis of Henoch-Schonlein more likely.
+They include:

 - Blood tests.
-Your blood may be tested if your diagnosis isn't clear based on your signs and symptoms.
+Blood tests may be done if a diagnosis isn't clear based on symptoms.

 Biopsies